vgrichina/vibe-server/stacks/core/003_chat_completions.md

 - **Implementation Notes**:
   - Log `[INFO] Processing chat completion for <tenantId>:<jobId>` for each request
-  - Support any OpenAI-compatible provider as a backend
+  - Support any OpenAI-compatible provider as a backend.
+Don't mock the provider.
   - Make sure to update `bin/server.js` to add the new endpoint.

 ## Context: bin/server.js